Sheldon in Franklin County, Vermont — The American Northeast (New England)

 Erected 1996 by The people of Sheldon.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Sheldon, Vermont (approx. ¼ mile away); Chester A. Arthur (approx. 5.4 miles away); a different marker also named Chester A. Arthur Consuelo Northrop Bailey (approx. 5.8 miles away); Highgate Falls Lenticular Truss Bridge (approx. 6 miles away); Birthplace of Larry Gardner (approx. 7.2 miles away); Camp Holbrook (approx. 7½ miles away); St. Albans Raid (approx. 8.3 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Sheldon, Vermont (approx. ¼ mile away); Fenian Raids (approx. 1.2 miles away); Chester A. Arthur (approx. 5.4 miles away); a different marker also named Chester A. Arthur (approx. 5.7 miles away); Consuelo Northrop Bailey (approx. 5.8 miles away); Highgate Falls Lenticular Truss Bridge (approx. 6 miles away); Birthplace of Larry Gardner (approx. 7.2 miles away); Patent Medicine in Enosburg Falls (approx. 7.3 miles away).

 Additional keywords.
 Sheldon Springs; Sheldon Junction

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2011, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 1,142 times since then and 33 times this year.
+It was originally submitted on June 26, 2011, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 1,276 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on June 26, 2011, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.